oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 - **View**: |IcView| (Go to the view page of the workflow).
 - **Activate/Deactivate**: |IcCheck| / |IcTimes| (activate/deactivate the workflow).
+- **Configure**: |IcSettings|

 .. image:: ../img/workflows/27_manage_wf_2.png

-.. hint:: In case you need to alter a system workflow, clone it under the different name and make the required changes (it will be saved as a custom workflow).
-For more information on how to clone a workflow, see `Workflow Imports <https://github.com/oroinc/platform/blob/master/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md#workflow-imports>`__ in the oroinc/platform repository on GitHub.
+.. hint:: In case you need to alter a system workflow, clone it via the command line console under the different name and make the required changes.
+For more information on how to clone a workflow, see :ref:`How to Clone a Workflow <workflows--actions--clone>`.

 .. _doc--workflows--actions--custom:

 Custom Workflows
 ^^^^^^^^^^^^^^^^

-Cloned system workflows and workflows created in the UI from scratch are custom workflows.
+Workflows created on the UI from scratch are custom workflows.
 You can perform the following actions for them:

 - **Clone**: |IcClone| (copy the workflow to be able to customize it).